IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

   Plutus Playground (code editor)

-We can write Plutus Apps in the code editor and test them in the simulator.
+We can write Plutus apps in the code editor and test them in the simulator.

 .. note::

-  Plutus Apps are distributed applications with on-chain and off-chain state.
+  Plutus apps are distributed applications with on-chain and off-chain state.
   Their main task is to build the transactions that produce and spend Plutus script outputs.

 The Plutus Playground includes a number of sample apps.